How did you first get into Kundalini Yoga?

 Wahe: All are welcome and all are accepted.
 It is one of the most open hearted communities I have every seen.

 What is your favorite aspect of Sat Nam Fest?

 Wahe: The children and family elements.
 I love seeing the kids in classes.
-When I was growing up Yogi Bhajan always had us kids around.
+When I was growing up the community always welcomes kida.
 The grownups would be meditating and we would be playing around them.
 We were respectful and played quietly, but he know the importance of the children being the the vibration so we were always there.
 SNF creates this same environment for families to come and be together and practice together and everyone in camps seems to love it, even if they do not have children.

 What are some of your hobbies?